kendfss/shellpower/readme.md

 ##### unix
-Convert a path to wsl-unix form and sends it to the clip-board
+Convert the path of the current directory to wsl-unix form and send it to the clip-board
 ```powershell
 > unix
 ```